-Validity for the Shy Q quotient has been established through correlational studies with interpersonal measures such as the IIP and the CSIV.
+Initial evidence for concurrent and discriminant validity for the Shy Q quotient has been demonstrated through correlational studies with interpersonal measures such as the IIP and the CSIV.

-The Shy Q addresses both interpersonal problems and experience of those problems for the shy individual.
+The Shy Q addresses both interpersonal problems and the experience of shyness.